 It can take up to 48 hours to charge the brush handle fully, but you can use it sooner.

 The handle sits upright on the charging stand, with the prong on the top, fitting nicely into the recess on the base of the brush handle.

-The charging stand itself is white in colour has a 2 pin US plug but works on voltages of 110-220v.
+The charging stand itself is white in color has a 2 pin US plug but works on voltages of 110-220v.

-The battery indicator on the brush handle lights up different colours to give different feedback on the condition/status of the battery.
+The battery indicator on the brush handle lights up different colors to give different feedback on the condition/status of the battery.

 Flash green the battery indicator will whilst it is on charge.